Should I Get an MBA-Psychology Dual Degree?

 Credit: Valeriy_G / iStock / Getty Images Plus

-There are several options for dual MBA/psychology degrees.
-An MS in psychology/MBA, an MA in psychology/MBA, and a Psy.D./MBA emphasize different aspects of psychology and their applications to business.
+There are several options for dual MBA/psychology degrees: an MS in psychology/MBA, an MA in psychology/MBA, and a Psy.D./MBA emphasize different aspects of psychology and their applications to business.

-Graduates of dual MBA/psychology programs work in training and development, as top-tier business professionals, and as consultants.
+Graduates of dual MBA/psychology programs can work in training and development, as business professionals, and as consultants.
 A dual MBA/psychology degree can also prepare you for certification or licensure as a psychologist or a comparable role.

-Why Enroll in an Online Psychology/MBA Dual Degree Program?
+Why Enroll in an Online Psychology-MBA Program?

 An MBA takes around two years to complete.
 Online options may allow students to accelerate their degree, reducing both time and costs.